Stress Eating

 A plan for identifying your feelings can look like this:

-1. Acknowledge that discomfort you feel.
+1. Acknowledge the discomfort you feel.

 2. Take a deep breath and give yourself some space.
-If it’s not an emergency, you don’t need to treat it like one, you have time.
+If it’s not an emergency, you don’t need to treat it like one; you have time.

 5. What is the “big” overall feeling?
 This feeling could be the overall summary of how you’re feeling.